cyber-amr/mini-polkit/README.md

-# polkit-agent
+# mini-polkit
-Simple and lightweight policy kit agent for `polkit`
+Simple and lightweight policy kit authentication agent for `polkit`